w2ak/Jekyll-Mono/projects/acn-nano.md

 ![Authentication](https://www.neze.fr/public/acn/nano/rancher-install-after.png)

-Next step is about setting up and activating a Kubernetes environment, i.e., a container platform in rancher that will be managed by Kubernetes.
+Next step in the Ansible script is about setting up and activating a Kubernetes environment, i.e., a container platform in rancher that will be managed by Kubernetes.
 Once the environment is setup in Rancher, we can see that Rancher is actually starting every required element of Kubernetes.